↓

 fi

 The rest of the file remains untouched.
-The entire listing should look like this.
+The entire file listing should look like this.

 2